catfan/Qatrix/README.md

 ### Main Features

-* **Hardware accelerated animation** - The first framework supported hardware accelerated native CSS3 transition for animation.
+* **Hardware accelerated animation** - The first framework supports hardware-accelerated native CSS3 transition for animation.
 The animation of Qatrix will be impressively faster and smoother than other frameworks.
 Significantly improved the visual effects on the web application.

-* **High performance code** - CSS3 and HTML5 supported.
+* **High performance code** - Supports CSS3 and HTML5.
 Qatrix is using more native code and special design to increase performance.
 The web application will run much faster and more efficiently than other frameworks about 50% on average.

 * **Easy-to-learn** - The names of functions on Qatrix are simple, user-friendly, and familiar with jQuery.
 It will be much easier to use without re-learn other new concepts and knowledge.